DEADLY CROSSROADS: STATE OF THE FLORIDA PANTHER

 A $15,000 reward was issued for information related to the shooting of a panther found in April 2009 in Hendry County.

-Killing a panther carries a federal penalty of up to one year in prison, a $100,000 fine per individual or $200,000 fine per organization.
+Killing a panther carries a federal penalty of up to one year in prison, a $100,000 fine per individual or $200,000 fine per group of people.

 Florida law makes it a third degree felony to kill or wound an endangered species.
 The maximum penalty is five years in jail and a $5,000 fine.